The ultimate guide to education benefits that attract, retain, and engage employees

 3. Marketplace of learning providers

-A best-in-class education program serves the whole workforce — which means it should support diverse workers and match future skills and jobs.
+A best-in-class education program serves the whole workforce — which means it should account for different educational journeys.

-Schools that have experience serving diverse groups can be particularly effective, such as HBCUs, Hispanic-serving institutions, or military-friendly schools.
+Schools that have experience serving diverse groups can also be particularly effective — such as HBCUs, Hispanic-serving institutions, military-friendly schools, and more.

 Frontline workers have different backgrounds than their corporate counterparts, and educational programming should account for these different starting points.